smcclab/smc-course/_resources/01-faq.md

 ## What computing background is required?

 There are no specific computing/CS pre-requisites either, we will teach things from the ground up.
 Although some computing experience is useful, we use programming concepts and languages that are not taught in a standard CS curriculum.

 Obviously, if you've never done anything with computing/programming before then there'll be some extra reading (and noise-making!) to do to stay on top of things, but if you're willing to put in the work it shouldn't be an un-manageable workload.

-## I'm a musician (or programmer) and I'm worried that I don't have the required programming (or music) skills---will I be ok?
+## I'm a musician/programmer and I'm worried that I don't have the required programming/music skills---will I be ok?

 Even after reading the previous two answers you still might be worried.
 And everyone's different, so it's hard to give a definitive answer to this question.